To execute a manual test a Test Session (aka session) is required. A

 |Blocked||Not able to execute the test case.
 This sets status of case to errored in report.|

 |Failed||Not working as expected|

-Issues could be directly listed or referenced from within the comments form.
+Issues can be directly listed or referenced from within the comments form.
 For more details see further down.

 The comments form supports markdown, including drag and drop images, and in-place issue references.
 There is also toggle providing access to previous execution history:

-The timer starts when the suites dialog is
+The timer starts when the spec's dialog is

 open, after the current user becomes the assignee.

 On selecting STOP the execution of a spec, if there are any

 untested test cases, a dialog will present a choice: